wanghaohappy1/coding_problems/leetcode/medium/README.md

 Use first row and column to mark rows and columns to be set to 0, but need to check if need to zero out first row and column first

+* Rotate Matrix:

+Rotate layer by layer.

+* Cotainer with Most Water:

+Use two pointers for left and right side of the container.
+Note that volume of the container always depends on the shortest side.

+* Remove Duplicate from Sorted Array 2:

+Use two pointers, one for inserting index, another to find next different element

 <a name="Strings"/>

 ### Strings

+* Reverse Words in a String:

+Use str.split("\\s+") to split on whitespaces